cwkingjr/previous-project-list/README.md

 ### Sonar Self-Signed Certificate Extractor (sonar-ssc-harvestor) - Only Dev
 This is a Python CLI application to extract and assess self-signed web server certificate information from the Project Sonar Internet-wide scan of web servers.
 This application supported an enterprise effort to investigate and report summary information on the numbers and types of global sites using self-signed ceritificates.

+### ArcSight CSV to Archive XML Transformer - Only Dev
+This was a Java CLI application that used 7-10 differently-formatted CSV files to generate a single ArcSight ESM Archive XML-formatted import file.
+This tool was based on a previous but broken version that another ArcSight professional services technician developed, but where there was no source code.
+I recreated the capability in a new tool, adding in new functionality, employing data validation tests for all known previous issues, and updating the output format to match ESM changes in newer versions.
+The tool needed to be written in Java so that it could be run on any system that ArcSight ESM or Console was installed (e.g., with Java).
+This tool was an internal ArcSight non-supported product for use by global ArcSight professional services personnel.

 ### Setter - SiLK IP Address and Prefix Map File Generator - Only Dev
 Python 2 (restricted by deployment env) CLI application used to allow cyber defenders to manage protected network/organization IP address block / organization name attribution in a single file and then generate a hierarchical set of SiLK IP address set and prefix map (pmap) files.
 Set and pmap files are then used by analysts during SiLK queries to limit searching/reporting to the desired organizational level (e.g., all orgs, one org, one region of an org, one section of an org, etc).